Decision on Iran nuclear deal days away, ball in Tehran's court - France | Headlines

 - Country:

-France's foreign minister said on Wednesday that a decision on salvaging Iran's 2015 nuclear deal with world powers was just days away, but that it was now up to Tehran to make the political choice.
-Indirect talks between Iran and the United States on reviving the tattered agreement resumed last week after a 10-day hiatus and officials from the other parties to the accord - Britain, China, France, Germany and Russia - have shuttled between the two sides as they seek to close gaps.
+France on Wednesday said a decision on salvaging Iran's 2015 nuclear deal with world powers was just days away and that it was now up to Tehran to make the political choice while Tehran called on Western powers to be "realistic."
+Indirect talks between Iran and the United States on reviving the tattered agreement resumed last week after a 10-day hiatus and officials from the other parties to the accord -- Britain, China, France, Germany and Russia -- have shuttled between the two sides as they seek to close gaps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)